How To Choose Golf Irons: The Ultimate Guide For Beginners

 Game Improvement Irons

 All game improvement irons will utilize some form of “cavity back” which widens the sweet spot and adds a trampoline effect to the middle of the face, as well as typically a broader sole (to reduce the ability to chunk it), and a lot of offset (to help the typical amateur who battles an open clubface to square the face by impact).
+Game improvement irons are the recommended golf clubs for beginners.

 Many other categories of irons utilize these technologies but in more subtle ways.
 The “game improvement irons” will utilize as much of each of these factors as possible, but sacrifice feel and aesthetics and shot-shaping ability to some degree.
 Examples of a “game improvement” club would be Callaway Rogue, Titleist T300, and Taylormade M4 irons, although you see more and more players of all ability levels experimenting with these types of irons, especially in their longest irons.